Arizona State Route 210: Route description

 Between its western terminus at Broadway Boulevard and Kino Parkway, SR 210 is a controlled-access expressway; farther east, it is a limited-access highway with at-grade intersections and traffic lights until its eastern terminus at Golf Links Road (at the western edge of Davis-Monthan Air Force Base).

 SR 210 currently does not intersect any other state or national routes, but is planned to intersect Interstate 10 in the future.

 History

 The initial section of SR 210 has a very long history in Tucson.
 Called the Barraza-Aviation Highway, all but the last few miles were completed in the 1990s.
 On July 8, 2008, the Mayor and Council voted 6–0 to approve Alignment 3.d., which would extend SR 210 to I-10 at the current St. Mary's Road overpass.
+As of 2023, nothing to this effect ever came to fruition.

 According to historian David Leighton of the Arizona Daily Star newspaper, the name "Barraza" is named for union leader Maclovio R. Barraza and the word "Aviation" derives from the Aviation Field, now called Davis-Monthan Air Force Base.